COLORADO SPRINGS DOMESTIC VIOLENCE ATTORNEY

-- Mandatory Arrest For Domestic Violence - Colorado Springs police are required to make an arrest of the accused if supporting probable cause evidence is present at the scene.
+- Mandatory Arrest – Colorado Springs police are required to arrest the accused if supporting probable cause evidence is present at the scene.

-- The accused will not be allowed to post bail until the alleged victim is informed of the arrest and given the opportunity to speak before the presiding magistrate at the arraignment for the accused.
+- The accused will not be allowed to post bail until the alleged victim is informed of the arrest and allowed to speak before the presiding magistrate at the accused’s arraignment.

 - Colorado is a “No-Drop” state – meaning that the alleged victim cannot refuse to press charges against the alleged perpetrator.
 Only the prosecuting attorney can elect to drop or dismiss the abuse charges after an arrest occurs.